Dunkin’ Jelly Donut

 According to the FDA, “added sugars are a nutrient to get less of.”
 The donut has about 55 calories from added sugars (21% of the total 250 calories).

-While sugars are found naturally in various fruits, vegetables, and dairy products, added sugars refer to the sugars that are added during the production of commercially processed foods.
+Note: While sugars are found naturally in various fruits, vegetables, and dairy products, added sugars refer to the sugars that are added during the production of commercially processed foods.
 Added sugars include sucrose, dextrose, syrups, and honey.

 Jelly donuts from Dunkin' with text '250 calories'.

-One jelly donut has 13g added sugars and 250 total calories.
+Dunkin’ jelly donut has 250 total calorie.

 Nutrition Facts

-Amount per serving
+Amount per 1 Donut

 Calories